nusely/hogtechback/RENDER_DEPLOYMENT.md

-# 🚀 Render Deployment Guide for VENTECH Backend
+# 🚀 Render Deployment Guide for Hogtech Backend

-This guide will help you deploy your VENTECH backend API to Render.
+This guide will help you deploy your Hogtech backend API to Render.

 ## Prerequisites